About Me

 Education:

-• Ph.D.
-Candidate in History, University of Chicago
+• Ph.D. in History (with distinction), University of Chicago (2024)

-• ABD, thesis title: American Keynesianism
+• Dissertation: American Keynesianism

 • M.A. in Economics, Johns Hopkins University (2015)